Before Nathan’s there was Feltman’s: The history of the Coney Island hot dog

 It should be noted, though, that Feltman’s lasted until 1954, so it’s not quite fair to say that Nathan’s put it out of business, but rather that it outlasted it as a very different type of establishment.
 Feltman’s was a complete amusement paradise, often catering to the upper class, whereas Nathan’s was a place to grab a quick, tasty, and affordable bite.
 Charles Feltman died in 1910, but his family ran the business until selling it in the 1940s.
 In 1962, Dewey Albert and his son Jerry bought the site and transformed it into the Astroland Park, home to the famous Coney Island Cyclone.
 Sadly, Astroland ceased operations in 2008, and two years later, the last remaining structure of Feltman’s, the kitchen, was torn down.

 But Michael Quinn, a Coney Island historian and lover of the Coney Island red hot, has been determined to bring Feltman’s back.
-Four summers ago, he started a pop-up Feltman’s that moved around the city.
-The following year, Quinn began crowdfunding to supply the Feltman’s label to local restaurants, and he’s since taken them into local grocery stores, including Fairway, as well as mail order, where they retail for $12 for a six-pack.
+In 2015, he started a pop-up Feltman’s that moved around the city.
+The following year, Quinn began crowdfunding to supply the Feltman’s label to local restaurants, and he’s since taken them into local grocery stores, including Fairway and Whole Foods, as well as mail order.

 - Coney Island Design: “Defending the Honor of American Pop Culture”